 What is the best gig you have ever performed at, and why?

-How do you describe your music?
+How do you keep in contact with your fans?

 Founded in 2004, State of Mind is the Drum and Bass duo from New Zealand of Patrick Hawkins and Stu Maxwell

 Initially signed to Total Science's CIA label in 2004, the State of Mind discography has rapidly expanded to include labels such as, Teebee's Subtitles Records, Futurebounds Viper label, Doc Scotts 31 Records, Simon Bassline Smiths Technique Recordings, Bad Company, Obsessions, and more.
 There are of course more works soon to be released on many other labels.
 Watch this space.